CHIEF SCIENTIST & CEO

 Manager of IUCN Red List Assessments

 Jennifer Luedtke’s current focus is on amphibian conservation.
 Working closely with the IUCN SSC Amphibian Specialist Group, she also holds the position of Global Coordinator of the IUCN SSC Amphibian Red List Authority (ARLA).
-Along with Kelsey Neam (GWC’s Amphibians Red List Officer) and 22 ARLA Regional Coordinators, she leads the Global Amphibian Assessment—an initiative that seeks to assess the extinction risk of all known species of frog, toad and caecilian.
-Jennifer is also the facilitator of the IUCN Red List Working Group of the Amphibian Specialist Group.
+Along with Kelsey Neam (GWC’s Program Officer of IUCN Red List Assessments) and 22 ARLA Regional Coordinators, she leads the second Global Amphibian Assessment—an initiative that is assessing the extinction risk of all known species of frog, toad, salamander and caecilian.

 - B.S. in Environmental Studies, Wheaton College, Illinois.